B0lg0r0v/PassGen/README.md

-# Password_generator
+# PassGen

-Password generator with cryptographic valid random generation of values.
-Import de modules.
+PassGen is a password generator with cryptographic valid random generation of values.

+## Modules
+Import the modules following modules: <br>
+- random
+- time
+- os